zulip/zulip/docs/testing/testing.md

   details on the system this is verifying.
 - `tools/check-capitalization`: Checks whether translated strings (aka user-facing strings) correctly follow Zulip's capitalization conventions.
-This requires some maintainance of an exclude list (`tools.lib.capitalization.IGNORED_PHRASES`) of proper nouns mentioned in the Zulip project, but helps a lot in avoiding new strings being added that don't match our style.
+This requires some maintenance of an exclude list (`tools.lib.capitalization.IGNORED_PHRASES`) of proper nouns mentioned in the Zulip project, but helps a lot in avoiding new strings being added that don't match our style.